-Your healthcare provider will check your reflexes, strength, and flexibility.
+Your diabetes care team provider will check your reflexes, strength, and flexibility.
 A 10-g monofilament test will be done.
 A monofilament is a device with one flexible strand that will touch the soles of your feet.
-Your healthcare provider may also do a pinprick, temperature, or vibration sensation test.
+Your care team provider may also do a pinprick, temperature, or vibration sensation test.
 Controlled blood sugar levels is the only treatment for DPN.
 Controlled blood sugar levels cannot reverse nerve damage.
 You may be able to prevent or delay DPN, if you have type 1 diabetes.
 If you have type 2 diabetes, controlled blood sugar levels may slow the progression.
-Your healthcare provider may give medicines to help with the nerve pain.
+Your care team provider may give medicines to help with the nerve pain.

 How can I control my blood sugar levels?